robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

 > A nicety of `esptool` over `arduino-cli upload` is that you don't need to specify a USB device, it picks it for you.

-### Where things are

-- different places libraries are
-- where mkspiff is
-- where esptool is

 ### Misc

 One of the commands needed the `python` to be on my `$PATH`, but that is no longer the case on macOS.